-Task Equipment Condition Likelihood of Occurance (see Note) Reading a panel meter while operating a meter switch.
-Any No • Performing infrared thermography and other non-contact inspections outside the restricted approach boundary.
-This activity does not include opening of doors or covers.
-Working on control circuits with exposed energized electrical conductors and circuit parts, nominal 125 volts ac or dc, or below without any other exposed energized equipment over nominal 125 volts ac or dc, including opening of hinged covers to gain access.
-Examination of insulated cable with no manipulation of cable. • For dc systems, insertion or removal of individual cells or multi-cell units of a battery system in an open rack.
-For dc systems, maintenance on a single cell of a battery system or multi-cell units in an open rack.
+Task Equipment Condition Likelihood (see Note) Reading a panel meter while operating a meter switch.
+Any No Performing infrared thermography and other non-contact inspections outside the res approach boundary.
+This activity does not include opening of doors or covers. stricted Working on control circuits with exposed energized electrical conductors and circuit nominal 125 volts ac or dc, or below without any other exposed energized equipmen nominal 125 volts ac or dc, including opening of hinged covers to gain access.
+Examination of insulated cable with no manipulation of cable. • \3\ [Deleted] /3/ For dc systems, maintenance on a single cell of a battery system or multi-cell units i rack. in an open •

-Task Equipment Condition Likelihood of Occurance (see Note) • For ac systems, work on energized electrical conductors and circuit parts, including voltage testing.
-Any Yes • For dc systems, working on energized electrical conductors and circuit parts of series- connected battery cells, including voltage testing. • Removal or installation of CBs or switches. • Opening hinged door(s) or cover(s) or removal of bolted covers (to expose bare, energized electrical conductors and circuit parts).
-For dc systems, this includes bolted covers, such as battery terminal covers. ٠ Application of temporary protective grounding equipment, after voltage test. • Working on control circuits with exposed energized electrical conductors and circuit parts, greater than 120 volts. • Insertion or removal of individual starter buckets from motor control center (MCC). • Insertion or removal (racking) of circuit breakers (CBs) or starters from cubicles, doors open or closed. ٠ Insertion or removal of plug-in devices into or from busways. • Examination of insulated cable with manipulation of cable. • Working on exposed energized electrical conductors and circuit parts of equipment directly supplied by a panelboard or motor control center. • Insertion or removal of revenue meters (kW-hour, at primary voltage and current). • Removal of battery conductive intercell connector covers. • For dc systems, working on exposed energized electrical conductors and circuit parts of utilization equipment directly supplied by a dc source. • Opening voltage transformer or control power transformer compartments. • Operation of outdoor disconnect switch (hookstick operated) at 1 kV through 15 kV. ٠ Operation of outdoor disconnect switch (gang-operated, from grade) at 1 kV through 15 kV.
+• For ac systems, work on energized electrical conductors and circuit parts, including voltage testing.
+Any Yes • \3\ Operation of a CB or switch the first time after installation or completion of maintenance in the equipment. / 3 / • For dc systems, working on energized electrical conductors and circuit parts of series- connected battery cells, including voltage testing. • Removal or installation of CBs or switches. • Opening hinged door(s) or cover(s) or removal of bolted covers (to expose bare, energized electrical conductors and circuit parts).
+For dc systems, this includes bolted covers, such as battery terminal covers. • Application of temporary protective grounding equipment, after voltage test. • Working on control circuits with exposed energized electrical conductors and circuit parts, greater than 120 volts. • Insertion or removal of individual starter buckets from motor control center (MCC). • Insertion or removal (racking) of circuit breakers (CBs) or starters from cubicles, doors open or closed. • Insertion or removal of plug-in devices into or from busways. • Examination of insulated cable with manipulation of cable. • Working on exposed energized electrical conductors and circuit parts of equipment directly supplied by a panelboard or motor control center. ٠ Insertion or removal of revenue meters (kW-hour, at primary voltage and current). ٠ \3\ Insertion or removal of covers for battery intercell connector(s). /3/ • For dc systems, working on exposed energized electrical conductors and circuit parts of utilization equipment directly supplied by a dc source. • Opening voltage transformer or control power transformer compartments. ٠ Operation of outdoor disconnect switch (hookstick operated) at 1 kV through 15 kV. • Operation of outdoor disconnect switch (gang-operated, from grade) at 1 kV through 15 kV. • Operation of a CB, switch, contactor, or starter.
+Normal No

-Task Equipment Condition Likelihood of Occurance (see Note) • Operation of a CB, switch, contactor, or starter.
-Normal No ٠ Voltage testing on individual battery cells or individual multi-cell units. • Removal or installation of covers for equipment such as wireways, junction boxes, and cable trays that does not expose bare, energized electrical conductors and circuit parts. ٠ Opening a panelboard hinged door or cover to access dead front overcurrent devices.
-P ٠ Removal of battery nonconductive intercell connector covers. ٠ Maintenance and testing on individual battery cells or individual multi-cell units in an open rack Abnormal Yes • Insertion or removal of individual cells or multi-cell units of a battery system in an open rack. • Arc-resistant switchgear Type 1 or 2 (for clearing times of less than 0.5 sec with a prospective fault current not to exceed the arc-resistant rating of the equipment) and metal enclosed interrupter switchgear, fused or unfused of arc resistant type construction, 1 kV through 15 kV. ٠ Insertion or removal (racking) of CBs from cubicles; • Insertion or removal (racking) of ground and test device; or ٠ Insertion or removal (racking) of voltage transformers on or off the bus. • Equipment condition considered to be "normal" if all of the following circumstances apply: The equipment is properly installed in accordance with the manufacturer's recommendations and applicable industry codes and standards.
-The equipment is properly maintained in accordance with the manufacturer's recommendations and applicable industry codes and standards.
-The equipment is used in accordance with instructions included in the listing and labeling and in accordance with manufacturer's instructions.
-4. Equipment doors are closed and secured.
-5. Equipment covers are in place and secured.
-6. There is no evidence of impending failure such as arcing, overheating, loose or bound equipment parts, visible damage, or deterioration.
+Task Equipment Condition Likelihood (see Note) Voltage testing on individual battery cells or individual multi-cell units. • Removal or installation of covers for equipment such as wireways, junction boxes, and cable trays that does not expose bare, energized electrical conductors and circuit parts.
+Opening a panelboard hinged door or cover to access dead front overcurrent devices.
+Removal of battery nonconductive intercell connector covers. • Maintenance and testing on individual battery cells or individual multi-cell units in an open rack Abnormal Yes • Insertion or removal of individual cells or multi-cell units of a battery system in an open rack. • \3\ Arc-resistant equipment with the DOORS CLOSED and SECURED.
+And where the available fault current and fault clearing time docs do not exceed that of the arc-resistant rating of the equipment in one of the following conditions: (1) Insertion or removal of individual starter buckets (2) Insertion or removal (racking) of CBs from cubicles (3) Insertion or removal (racking) of ground and test device • (4) Insertion or removal (racking) of voltage transformers on or off the bus /3/